Jorge Gutiérrez (basketball)

-Jorge Iván Gutiérrez Cárdenas (born December 27, 1988) is a Mexican professional basketball player for Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional (LNBP).
-He played college basketball for the California Golden Bears, and had a three year stint in the NBA.
+Jorge Iván Gutiérrez Cárdenas (born December 27, 1988) is a Mexican former professional basketball player currently working as an assistant coach for the Long Island Nets of the NBA G League.
+He played college basketball for the California Golden Bears.
+He is considered one the best Mexican basketball players of all time.

 High school career

 Gutiérrez attended Abraham Lincoln High School for two years, leading the Lancers to the Colorado state championship, earning tournament MVP honors after contributing 22.5 points and 6.0 rebounds on 58.8 percent field goal shooting over the course of the campaign.
 The next year, he averaged 20.3 points and 3.7 rebounds while shooting 61.4 percent from the floor.
 After two years, he moved to Findlay Prep where he averaged 13.4 points, 6.0 rebounds, 2.7 steals and 2.6 assists as a senior, earning the MVP award at the National Prep School Invitational in Rhode Island after helping his team to a runner-up finish.